Raku/nqp/docs/ops.markdown

 * `jvmclasspaths(--> Mu)`

 Converts the JVM property `java.class.path` into a list of paths, returns it.

+## setcodename
+* `setcodename($obj, str)`

+Sets the name of the given code object.
+Throws an exception if an object of the wrong type is passed.

 ## sha1
 * `sha1(str $str -> str)`